Why Switch from Do Not Pay?

 - There are limits on how much you can spend per day and month on the free plan.

-- Requires you to trust another company with your banking login.
+- Requires you to trust an unknown company with your banking login.

 Pricing: The Personal plan is free.
-Plus, Pro, Premium ($5, $10, $25 USD per month) and Team plans with higher limits are available.
+Plus, Pro, Premium ($5, $10, $25 USD per month) and Team plans with higher limits are available that get you thinks like budget tracking, 1% cashback for a certain spend or no foreign transaction fees.
 Source: Privacy as of September, 2025.

 Who it’s for: The security-conscious online shopper who is tired of their card details being stolen in yet another data breach.